Revenge and The Count of Monte Cristo

-Despite being an entry into a genre with such a strong tradition, the roots of Revenge actually extend to the literature of the 1800s and The Count of Monte Cristo.
+Despite being an entry into a genre with such strong traditions, the roots of Revenge actually extend to the literature of the 1800s and The Count of Monte Cristo.
 Alexandre Dumas’ timeless masterpiece is the ultimate tell of revenge, and its inspiration and influence on the television series is evident on a variety of levels.

 In The Count of Monte Cristo, the youthful Edmond Dantès is betrayed by a small group of friends and framed for a crime he did not commit.
 Sentenced to solitary confinement on the island prison of Chateau d’If, he meets a fellow inmate named Faria who takes Dantès under his wings.
 After spending fourteen years locked away under the harshest of conditions, Edmond Dantès escapes his imprisonment and finds a lost treasure on the uninhabited isle of Monte Cristo, a fortune that the now deceased Faria had originally discovered.